constantinpape/z5/README.md

 - Linked datasets (`my_file['new_ds'] = my_file['old_ds']`) are not supported
 - Broadcasting is only supported for scalars in `Dataset.__setitem__`
 - Arbitrary leading and trailing singleton dimensions can be added/removed/rolled through in `Dataset.__setitem__`
-- Compatibility of exception handling is a goal, but not necessarily a guaranteed.
+- Compatibility of exception handling is a goal, but not necessarily guaranteed.

 Some examples: